 Frequently Asked Questions (FAQs)

-1. What is the best therapy for autism?
+1. What is the best therapy for ASD?

 ABA is considered the most evidence-based, but a combination of therapies works best.